Camel Festival Mongolia 2020 (Temeenii Bayar)

 Temeenii Bayar or the Camel Festival 2020 takes place on 6 and 7 March outside Dalanzadgad, the capital city of South Gobi Province.
 Sometimes it also happens in one of the nearby smaller rural settlements.
 The South Gobi is about a day’s drive from Ulaanbaatar.
 It is worthwhile to add at least a day tour to one or several of the iconic sites of the Mongolian Gobi, such as the Vulture Gorge (Yoliin Am), or the Flaming Cliffs (Baynzag).
 During this period, prepare for snow and freezing temperatures.

-Accommodation in Mongolia comes in different options, from modern hotels to home stays with herder families.
-Use our Hotel Booking Portal to find the best deals via Agoda or Booking.com.
+Mongolia hotels comes in different options, from modern hotels to home stays with herder families.
+To search for accommodation in Mongolia, enter your dates in our hotel comparison engine to search hundreds of sites for the best deals:

 Credit images: Stone Horse Expeditions